The Elementary Theory of the Frobenius Automorphisms

 \begin{notation} \lbl{Xy} Let $X$ be a difference scheme over $Y$.
 If $y$ is a point of $Y$ with values in a difference field $L$, $y: \spe L \to Y$, we let $X_y = X \times _{y} \spe L$ \end{notation}

 \st

 Let $R$ be a difference ring.
-A difference-module is a module together with an additive $\si: A \to A$, such that $\si(a) (\si(m))$ = $\si(a m)$ for $a \in R$, $m \in M$.
+A difference-module is a module $A$ together with an additive $\si: A \to A$, such that $\si(r) (\si(a))$ = $\si(r a)$ for $r \in R$, $a \in A$.
 A sheaf of difference modules over a sheaf of difference rings is defined as in \cite{HA}, II.5, adding the condition that the sheaf maps respect $\si$.
 If $X$ is a difference scheme, a sub(pre)sheaf of ${\cal O}_X$, viewed as a (pre)sheaf of difference modules over itself, is called a difference ideal (pre)sheaf.
-Thus a sheaf ${\cal I}$ on $X$, such that ${\cal I}(U)$ is a difference ideal in $\cO_X(U)$.
-We similarly take over the definition of a quasi-coherent sheaf.